Staff, faculty, alumni, and members of the public are invited to attend this annual event.

-At the annual Praxis II Showcase, teams present and demonstrate their designs to stakeholders and the general public.
+At the Praxis II Showcase, student teams present and demonstrate their designs to stakeholders and the general public.
+Attendees will be able to ask questions and talk to the teams in small group chats.

 Praxis II is a Year 1 course that allows Engineering Science students to refine and apply their engineering, design, and communication skills.
 The students are given a single challenge:

-Effect a verified and validated improvement in the lived experience of a community with directly accessible representation in the Greater Toronto Area (GTA).
+Effect a verified and validated improvement in the lived experience of a community.

-Focusing on the GTA allows students to gain first-hand experience with the issues confronting the City and to engage one-on-one with stakeholders, including City and community representatives.
+Focusing on a community allows students to gain first-hand experience with the issues confronting real groups of people and to engage one-on-one with stakeholders and community representatives.

-In the general second phase, two to eight teams compete to design engineering solutions for each RFP.
+In the second phase, three to nine teams design engineering solutions for each RFP.
 This culminates in the public Praxis II Showcase.
 At the event, students share their refined understanding of their opportunity and their proposed engineering designs with a wide audience through posters, prototypes and presentations.

 Past attendees include City Councillors, representatives from newspapers, radio, and television, as well as project stakeholders and materials suppliers.